 SAFETY PLANNING WHILE LIVING WITH YOUR ABUSER

 Your safety plan can have as much or as little information on it as you see necessary.
 Again, as a survivor, you know your situation best.
 You will want to think about the things you can access easily as well as the items that might take more time to get.
+If you need more cash to finance these items, you can try winning some on sites such as betmove.

 - Print or make a copy of this Safety Plan Checklist so you can keep track of the items you have collected or still need to gather and have a plan to reference.